How to Clean Toilet Brush & Keep Your Bathroom Hygienic

 Method 1: Bleach Solution

-1. Fill a bucket with approximately 1 gallon of hot water.
+1. Fill a bucket with approximately 1 gallon (around 3.8 litres) of hot water.

-6. Place the brush between the toilet seat and bowl with the brush head hanging over the bowl to drip-dry completely before returning to its holder.
+5. Rest the brush between the toilet seat and bowl so it drip-dries completely before returning it to the holder.

 Method 2: Vinegar and Baking Soda

-1. Fill your container with enough hot water to cover the brush head.
+1. Fill the container with hot water to cover the brush head.

-2. Add the white vinegar and baking soda to the water (expect it to fizz).
+2. Add the vinegar and baking soda.
+Expect it to fizz.

-3. Place the toilet brush in the solution and allow it to soak for 2-4 hours or overnight for best results.
+3. Soak the brush for 2 to 4 hours, or overnight for the best results.

 Method 3: Hydrogen Peroxide

-1. Rinse the toilet brush thoroughly with hot water to remove any visible debris.
+1. Rinse the brush with hot water to remove any visible debris first.

-2. Spray the brush head generously with hydrogen peroxide, ensuring all bristles are covered.
+2. Spray the brush head generously until all bristles are covered.

-3. Place the brush in the toilet bowl or stand it in a bucket and let it sit for 10-15 minutes.
+3. Let it sit in the toilet bowl or a bucket for 10 to 15 minutes.

 Method 4: Disinfectant Cleaner

-1. Mix the disinfectant with hot water according to package directions (typically 1/4 cup per gallon).
+1. Mix the disinfectant with hot water according to the package instructions (typically a quarter cup per gallon).

-5. Allow to dry completely before returning to its holder.
+3. Rinse thoroughly with hot water and allow to dry completely before returning to the holder.

 Cleaning and Maintaining the Toilet Brush Holder

-1. Empty any liquid: Pour out any standing water or cleaning solution that has accumulated in the holder.
+1. Empty the holder and pour out any standing water or liquid that has accumulated.

-2. Clean with disinfectant: Fill the holder with your chosen disinfectant solution (bleach solution works well) and let it sit for 10 minutes.
+2. Fill the holder with your chosen disinfectant solution (bleach solution works best) and allow it to sit for 10 minutes.

-3. Scrub thoroughly: Use a small utility brush to scrub the interior surfaces, paying special attention to the bottom and corners where residue can accumulate.
+3. Use a small utility brush to scrub the interior, paying close attention to the bottom corners where residue builds up.

-4. Rinse and dry: Rinse thoroughly and allow the holder to dry completely before returning the brush.
+4. Rinse thoroughly and allow the holder to dry completely before returning the brush.

 Signs It’s Time to Replace Your Toilet Brush

-Persistent discoloration: While some staining is normal, brushes that remain significantly discolored despite thorough cleaning may have absorbed contaminants that can’t be fully removed.
+• Persistent discolouration: brushes that stay heavily stained despite thorough cleaning may have absorbed contaminants that cannot be removed.

-Lingering odors: If your brush continues to emit unpleasant odors even after proper cleaning, this indicates bacteria have penetrated too deeply into the material.
+• Lingering odour: if unpleasant smells persist after proper disinfection, bacteria have likely penetrated too deeply into the bristle material.

-Visible mold or mildew: Black or green spots on the bristles or handle that persist after cleaning signal mold growth that may be impossible to fully eliminate.
+• Visible mould or mildew: black or green spots on bristles or the handle that remain after cleaning indicate mould that cannot be fully eliminated.

 Selecting the Right Toilet Brush

-Brush design: Look for brushes with a 360-degree design or angled heads that can reach under the rim effectively.
-Some newer models feature flexible necks that provide better access to difficult areas.
+Look for brushes with a 360-degree design or angled heads that can reach under the rim without extra effort.
+Some newer models feature flexible necks for better access to difficult areas, a useful feature noted in professional bathroom cleaning tools.

-Holder style: Select holders with proper ventilation and drainage to prevent water accumulation.
-Closed containers may look aesthetically pleasing but often promote bacterial growth if they don’t allow proper airflow.
+Select holders with proper ventilation and drainage channels to prevent water accumulation.
+Closed decorative holders may look attractive, but they often promote bacterial growth when airflow is poor.

 Additional Bathroom Hygiene Tips

-Close the toilet lid before flushing: This simple habit significantly reduces the spread of aerosol particles containing bacteria and viruses throughout your bathroom surfaces.
+1. Close the toilet lid before flushing to reduce the spread of aerosol particles to nearby surfaces.

-Separate cleaning tools: Use dedicated cleaning cloths and tools for different bathroom areas.
-Never use the same cloth for the toilet that you use for sinks or countertops.
+2. Use separate cloths and tools for different bathroom areas.
+Never use the same cloth on the toilet that you use for the sink or countertops.

 Common Mistakes to Avoid

-Forgetting to clean the holder: The brush holder often collects dirty water and becomes a source of contamination.
-Clean it every time you clean the brush.
+3. Forgetting to clean the holder: the holder collects dirty water and becomes a contamination source every time the wet brush is placed inside it.

 Conclusion